Kasey Redfern

+College career

+Redfern attended Wofford College and played college football for the Terriers.

 Professional career

 Jacksonville Jaguars

-After going unselected in the 2014 NFL Draft, Redfern signed with Jacksonville Jaguars on June 19, 2014.
+After going unselected in the 2014 NFL draft, Redfern signed with Jacksonville Jaguars on June 19, 2014.
 He was waived on August 30, 2014.

-He re-signed with the Jaguars on January 27, 2015 on a futures contract.
+He re-signed with the Jaguars on January 27, 2015, on a futures contract.
 The Jaguars waived him on August 29, 2015.

 San Diego Chargers

 On December 22, 2015, the San Diego Chargers signed Redfern to their practice squad.

 He signed a futures contract on January 21, 2016.

 Carolina Panthers

 Redfern signed with the Carolina Panthers on August 15, 2016.

 Cleveland Browns

 The Panthers traded Redfern and 2018 fourth round pick (later traded to the Miami Dolphins) to the Cleveland Browns for punter Andy Lee and a 2017 seventh round pick on August 29, 2016.
 On September 3, 2016, he was released by the Browns.

 Detroit Lions

 On April 25, 2017, Redfern signed with the Detroit Lions.

 On September 1, 2017, Redfern was announced as the Lions' starting punter due to an injury to incumbent punter Sam Martin that would sideline him for at least the first six weeks of the season.

 On September 10, in the regular season opener, Redfern suffered a torn ACL, MCL, and a partially torn patellar tendon after he was hit by Arizona Cardinals tight end Ifeanyi Momah near the sideline after Redferrn took a bobbled snap in his own end zone and tried to run for a first down.
 He was placed on the injured reserve on September 12, 2017.